-Follow me further.
-When Aaron was hallowed in Exo.
+When Aaron was hallowed in Follow me further.
+Exo.
 29:23, we find one loaf of bread, one cake of oil bread, and one wafer out of the basket of unleavened bread that is before the Lord.
 In Lev.
 8:26, we have the account again and a distinction is made between oil bread and unleavened bread; two kinds of bread or wafers for sacrifice.
 In the basket there were oil bread and unleavened bread, but for the passover, there was only unleavened bread.
-Therefore, oil bread is oil bread; leavened bread is leavened bread and unleavened bread is leavened bread and unleavened bread.
+Therefore, oil bread is oil bread; leavened bread is leavened bread and unleavened bread is unleavened bread.